 These procedures include:

-If you have a vagus nerve stimulator implanted, you'll continue to take medication but sometimes can reduce the amount or number of medications.
+If you have a vagus nerve stimulator implanted, you'll continue to take medication but may be able to reduce the amount or number of medications.
 This procedure can treat a wide variety of seizure disorders when other surgical procedures aren't an option.

-Most medical treatments can involve some risks or complications.
+Most medical treatments may involve some risks or complications.
 Your neurologist will explain any possible risks or complications from the treatments you'll receive.
 Don't be afraid to ask your doctors, nurses or therapists about your treatment.
 If your treatment includes medication, be sure to take it exactly as the doctor has ordered.
 And remember to keep all your follow-up appointments with our doctors and other medical staff.

 To help cope with epilepsy and reduce your chance of injury from seizures, we recommend these guidelines:

-Carry identification, including a bracelet, card or necklace that shows you have epilepsy.
+- Carry identification, including a bracelet, card or necklace that shows you have epilepsy.
 In an emergency, this information can ensure that you receive the right care.

-Explain to your family, friends and co-workers how to care for you if you have a seizure.
+- Explain to your family, friends and co-workers how to care for you if you have a seizure.

-Follow your state regulations about driving motor vehicles.
+- Follow your state regulations about driving motor vehicles.

-If you are having regular or even occasional seizures, avoid dangerous situations at work and during leisure activities.
+- If you are having regular or even occasional seizures, avoid dangerous situations at work and during leisure activities.
 For example, do not work in high places, on ladders or scaffolding, or near sharp or moving objects.
 Be careful when you play sports.
 Don't swim or go mountain climbing by yourself.